 Prosper for Borrowers

 Prosper offers what are commonly known as personal loans.
-That means they’re not secured, and borrowers can use the money for nearly any purposes.
+That means they’re not secured, and borrowers can use the money for nearly any purpose.
 This can include any of the following:

 - Debt Consolidation